-We'll set up the basic pages that most blog sites need, so our Seed Site saves us work later.
+Next set up basic pages that you already know you will need.
+You can always add more later.
 Having completed the steps on this page you will end up with a page structure like this.

 WordPress will install with some existing pages.
 I do not find these useful so I delete them.
 At the time of writing this meant deleting the following pages :

-After you have deleted these pages, remember to empty the pages trash.
+After you have deleted these pages they will be sent to trash.
+So now click onto the trash folder and empty the pages trash.

 Create the following pages.
 They will serve as parent pages in the next step.

 Make sure each has no content, and for each one, set the SEO settings under Visibility to be :

 Keep a project file (Google Doc will suffice) and note the values of ids of all the parent pages as follows.
 Your ids will be different to mine.

 Create the following pages and give them each a couple of paragraphs of placeholder content which you can get from here.

 Assign all the pages listed above, a parent page of Legal.

 Create a page called Thank You Email and give it a couple of paragraphs of placeholder content.
 Assign the Thank You Email page a parent page of Confirmations.